uniwue-rz/login_exporter/README.md

 ## Development

 This application is open-source and can be extended.
-This repository is mirror of our home owned repository, so the data here can not be merged.
+This repository is a mirror of our home owned repository, as a result the pull request here can not be directly merged.
 But pull requests are still welcome.
-It will extract the data and add them manually to our internal repo.
+I will extract the patch and add it manually to our internal repo, when it is acceptable patch.
 You still can fork this repository and add your changes too.

 ### Build